United States Holocaust Memorial Museum shooting: Shooting

 At about 12:49 p.m., 88-year-old James von Brunn drove his car to the 14th Street entrance of the museum.
 Von Brunn entered the museum when Museum Special Police Officer Stephen Tyrone Johns opened the door for him.
+Inside, the museum was crowded with visiting schoolchildren.
+Also present at the museum during the shooting was former United States Secretary of Defense William Cohen, awaiting his wife Janet Langhart; the two were at the museum for the premiere of Langhart's one-act play, Anne and Emmett.
+The play imagines a conversation between two teenagers, Nazi victim Anne Frank and Jim Crow victim Emmett Till.
+Her play was to be presented in honor of the eightieth anniversary of Anne Frank's birth.

 Authorities said he raised a Winchester Model 1906 .22-caliber rifle and shot Special Police Officer Johns once in the upper torso; Johns later died of his injuries at the George Washington University Hospital.

 Two other Special Police Officers stationed with Officer Johns, Harry Weeks and Jason "Mac" McCuiston, then exchanged fire with von Brunn, wounding him with a shot to the face.
 According to police officers at the scene, a third person was injured by broken glass but refused treatment at the hospital.

 In total, 11 shots were fired during the incident (three from von Brunn and eight from Weeks and McCuiston).

-Immediate aftermath
+Museum officials said that "the entire incident unfolded in approximately two minutes."

+Aftermath

 The Washington Post reported that "if it weren't for the quick response of the private guards on duty, more people could have been killed or wounded."
 Mayor Adrian Fenty stated that the officers' efforts "to bring this gunman down so quickly ... saved the lives of countless people...
 This could have been much, much worse."
-Inside, the museum was crowded with visiting schoolchildren.
-Museum officials said that "the entire incident unfolded in approximately two minutes."

 After the shooting, the nearby U.S. Department of Agriculture Administration Building, Bureau of Engraving and Printing, and the USDA's Sidney R. Yates Federal Building were closed.
 Portions of 14th Street and Independence Avenue in the Southwest quadrant were closed until later in the night.
 The car driven by von Brunn was found double-parked in front of the museum and tested for explosives.